tgorgdotcom/locast2plex/README.md

 # locast2plex
 A Python script and Docker image to connect locast to Plex's live tv/dvr feature.

-Uses ffmpeg, python, and a few awesome python modules to do most of the heavy lifting
+Uses ffmpeg, python, and a few awesome python modules to do most of the heavy lifting.
+A lot of code was inspired from [telly](https://github.com/tellytv/telly) as well.

 ### FAIR WARNING/HEADS UP:
 I won't have much time to troubleshoot and make changes to this script, so please understand if I am not able to address issues or pull requests.
 I will try my best to help though!

+As always, pull requests are welcome.

 ## Set up options: